-Lorde’s New Album Is a Great Incentive to Stay in This Weekend
+Lorde’s New Album Is A Great Incentive To Stay In This Weekend

 The champagne glasses

-Not to mention the two-day hangovers.
+Not to mention the two-day hangovers:

 And the terror and the horror